corsairmarks/asari_portraits_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Don't allow other species to use the 0-cost Asari trait
 * 1.0.2 Namelist tweaks
-* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Set Asari as female-only using new features (start a new game or run `event asari_evt.3` to update an existing game)
     * Fix capitalisation issue with second names that started with "th" in the namelist
+* 3.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
+    * Use new "non-gender" species choice to set the prescripted empire to `gender = female`

+feature/stellaris-3.2-herbert
 ## Source Code

 Hosted on [GitHub](https://github.com/corsairmarks/asari_portraits_revisited)